 Environmental resources can be assigned values depending on use and non-use methods.
-Its easier to assign value to a product in use through observing what consumers are willing to pay.
+It’s easier to assign value to a product in use by observing what consumers are willing to pay.

 Opportunity cost pricing, replacement cost, and hedonic pricing techniques can be employed in the “use” method.
 The contingent valuation technique is used for the “non-use” method by measuring what consumers are willing to pay for a product they do not use or enjoy.

 Cost-benefit analysis (CBA) involves weighing the benefits arising from a policy against the perceived benefits.
 Hence, the best policy is one in which there is the greatest surplus of benefits over costs.